pragsmike/PromptCritical/docs/plan.md

 ### 1   Big-picture purpose (one sentence)

 **PromptCritical** aims to be a reproducible **prompt-evolution platform**:
-*store every prompt immutably → run controlled experiments → read the scores back → breed the next generation*.
+*store prompts immutably → vary to diversify population → run controlled experiments → select fittest for next generation*.

 The prompt store is the “source-of-truth” layer; everything else is plumbing that moves prompts *into* black-box evaluators (like **Failter**) and moves